mdhvn/abstract-generator/README.md

 ## Other Ideas

+on our corpus and eliminating “stop” words (“and”, “or”, “not” etc.) (sources from nltk) to find the most important words in a paper.
+We could then further eliminate words by checking which ones do/don’t occur in the abstract for the paper.
+This would give us a list of “keywords”, which are the basic building blocks of a paper, and in themselves a way to “identify” the contents of the paper.

 - Something that takes in a text and modifies it so that its meaning remains the same but a plagiarism detector would be unable to tell that it has been copied
 - Something that takes in a multilingual text and tags each individual language substring of the text
 - Classifying Movie Scripts (Genre)